mesalock-linux/mesapy/rpython-verification/README.md

-# The Formal Verification on RPython Backend
+# Formal Verification of MesaPy: Towards Verifying RPython Translator/JIT and Libraries

-Mesapy aims to formally verify the memory safety of Rpython C backend programs.
-It utilizes three of state-of-art verification tools, Seahorn, Smack and TIS to prove conclusively that the memory safety issues can never occur.
+Since there are still several unavoidable C code in the MesaPy's codebase, we seek to formally verify these code to guarantee their memory safety.
+These C code are located in RPython's translator/JIT backends and its libraries.
+We utilize three state-of-the-art verification tools -- Seahorn, Smack, and TIS to prove conclusively that the memory safety issues can never occur.

 The memory safety issues in our current checks include